BlackJackTone/agdlsadfjl/readme.md

 T7: We will clarify the meaning ahead.

-T8: As discribed in Algorithm 1, the hybrid sampling is divided into two independent layers, which are universal and Bernouli sampling with parameters p and q.
+T8: As described in Algorithm 1, the hybrid sampling is divided into two independent layers, which are universal and Bernoulli sampling with parameters p and q.
 We will add explanation in Sec 5.1.1.

 T9: We will make it clear ahead in Sec 5.1.